-Name(s) and

-organisation(s) of the

-professional(s) providing supporting

-evidence

-Drive and Data Brate and a market and a

-Privacy and Data Prote Your personal data is be ection: eing used by the School and LA for the purp oses of an application fo or admission to school.

-We undertake to ensure e your personal data will only be used in ac cordance with our privac y notice which can be

-.devon.gov.uk/privacy/privacy-notices/ Pleas

-your consent at any time d LA using your personal data as outlined in c our privacy notice.
-You na ve the right to withdraw

-If you wish to withdraw consent, please contact the LA's Admission

-exercise any of your rights under the Genera

-LA's Data Protection Officer at 01392 383000 or at accesstoinformationsecure@devon.gcsx.gov.uk .
-For further information about data protection, visit https://new.devon.gov.uk/accesstoinformation/data-protection or contact the

-school. integration in integr oootomormation/aata pr otoonor or contact the

-I confirm that I have submitted a LA Common Application Form.

-redinini that thave submitted a LA common Application form.

-Applicant's name Date

-Please sign here

-5
+Name(s) and organisation(s) of the professional(s) providing supporting evidence Drive and Data Brate anti-am- Privacy and Data Prote Your personal data is be ection: eing used by the School and LA for the purpos es of an application t or admission to school.
+We undertake to ensure e your personal data will only be used in accor dance with our priva cy notice which can be .devon.gov.uk/privacy/privacy-notices/ your consent at any time d LA using your personal data as outlined in our privacy notice.
+You n ave the right to withdraw If you wish to withdraw consent, please contact the LA's Admissions exercise any of your rights under the General Da fficer at 01392 383000 or at accesstoinforma protection, visit https://new.devon.gov.uk/access school. integration, viole integration and integration otomiomation/data p or contact the I confirm that I have submitted a LA Common Application Form.
+Toomin that Thave submitted a LA Common Application Form.
+Applicant's name Date Please sign here 5 1

-Please scan and email this form or return this form to: Widecombe in the Moor Primary, Widecombe-in-the-Moor, Newton Abbot, Devon TQ13 7TB or The School Admissions Team, Room L60, County Hall, Exeter EX2 4QG
+Please scan and email this form or return this form to: Ilsington Church of England Primary School, Ilsington, Devon TQ13 9RE or The School Admissions Team, Room L60, County Hall, Exeter EX2 4QG